 The Three Models of Cloud Computing – IaaS, PaaS, and SaaS

 The three prominent building blocks of cloud-based computing – IaaS, PaaS, and SaaS-add convenience to businesses across the globe.
 These cloud services can transform your digital experience while reducing the infrastructural costs in turn.
 Here is an overview of the three cloud services before moving on with highlighting the differences between Iaas vs. PaaS vs. SaaS.

 Software as a Service (SaaS) – Consume

 SaaS is an acronym for Software as a Service, which offers cloud-based applications to the end-users.
 Here, the application is hosted by a provider, which, in turn, is available on a pay-as-you-go basis.

-One of the most relatable SaaS examples is a product like Google Docs that allows creating and sharing documents or Dropbox that enables file sharing and download over the network.
+One of the most relatable SaaS examples is Google Docs, which allows creating and sharing documents, or Dropbox that enables file sharing and download over the network.

 Platform as a Service (PaaS) – Build on it

 PaaS is the acronym for Platform as a service, which offers a dedicated framework for developers to build, test, and manage new product applications.
-The greatest advantage of PaaS is that it eliminates the need to have separate resources (application tools, databases, operating systems, etc.) required for application development.
+The most significant advantage of PaaS is that it eliminates the need to have separate resources (application tools, databases, operating systems, etc.) required for application development.